 Log into your Student Account Suite as a student or an authorized user and select Payment Plans.
 Remember that an authorized user must be designated by the student prior to enrolling in a plan.

-Manhattan College offers WU® GlobalPay for Students, an easy way to pay tuition and fees in your currency.
-Access the WU® GlobalPay for Students platform by selecting payment options at: manhattan.edu/PayWesternUnion:
+Manhattan College offers an option for students to pay via international wire transfer through Convera, formerly known as WU® GlobalPay for Students, an easy way to pay tuition and fees in your currency.
+Access the Convera/ WU® GlobalPay for Students platform by selecting it as a payment option at: www.manhattan.edu/myaccount through the Student Account Suite.
+You will be asked to complete the following steps:

 STEP 1: Enter Your Student Details